-- Ladle soup into bowls, apply toppings: Shredded cabbage, chopped onion, fresh cilantro, a squeeze of fresh lime juice, plus, optionally, avocado and thinly sliced radishes.
+Ladle soup into bowls, apply toppings: Shredded cabbage, chopped onion, fresh cilantro, a squeeze of fresh lime juice, plus, optionally, avocado and thinly sliced radishes.
 Serve with warm tortillas.
 Also make sure to try my Pozole Verde!

 - Spice level: This pozole is pretty mild (my young kids eat it!) as the guajillo and ancho chilies are not very spicy.
 If you like more spice, add árbol chilies, or simply season your portion with crushed red pepper flakes or hot sauce at the end.

 - Pork substitutes: You can make pozole with beef chuck roast and beef bouillon instead of pork and chicken bouillon.
 Or use bone-in chicken thighs, but only cook the chicken for about 30 minutes to an hour, until tender.
 (Chicken is typically used in Pozole Verde, and Pork is traditional for this pozole, Pozole Rojo).

 - Instant Pot Pozole: Add pork, water, onion, garlic, bay leaf, salt and buollion to the instant pot and pressure cook for 20 minutes.
 Meanwhile, prepare the chile sauce according to instructions.
 Once timer is up on instant pot, strain the broth (discarding onion, bay leaf, etc) and return broth to the pot.
 Add chile sauce, remaining seasonings and hominy.
 Pressure cook for 10 more minutes.

 - Slow Cooker Pozole: Cook broth in slow cooker on low for 6-7 hours.
 Strain the broth (discarding onion, bay leaf, etc) and return broth to the pot.
 Make and add red chile sauce, hominy and remaining ingredients and cook on low for 1-2 more hours.